Which amplifier class is the best?

 Class AB amps are everywhere

 The result of this design is that Class AB amplifies have much higher efficiency than Class A amps, up to about 60%, and much less distortion than Class B amps.
-Most home theater and stereo amplifiers are Class AB.
+Most home theater and stereo amplifiers and many car amplifiers are Class AB.

-Until recently, using an AB amp was the only practical choice for attaining high-fidelity, full-range amplification, but now Class D amps are being built that are just as accurate.
+Until recent years, using an AB amp was the only practical choice for attaining high-fidelity, full-range amplification, but now Class D amps are being built that are just as accurate.
 (Class A is still the winner for accuracy, though.)

 Class D amplifiers — popular kings of efficiency